menu

 Fallon Station is a remote neighborhood (based on population density) located in Fallon, Nevada.

-Fallon Station real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and apartment complexes/high-rise apartments.
+Fallon Station real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Fallon Station neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics